geomstats/geomstats/README.md

 The data should be represented by a ``gs.array``.
 This structure represents numpy arrays, or tensorflow/pytorch tensors, depending on the choice of backend.

-The following code snippet shows the use of tangent Principal Component Analysis on the space of 3D rotations, assuming ``data`` belongs to this space.
+The following code snippet shows the use of tangent Principal Component Analysis on simulated ``data`` on the space of 3D rotations.

 ```
 from geomstats.geometry.special_orthogonal import SpecialOrthogonal